 Related Post: How to stay on top of household chores

-It's a lot to ask anyone to have to do everything involved with running a household and raising a family on your own.
+It's a big task to try and do everything involved with running a household and raising a family on your own.

 7 | Have a place for everything